 The trail-head under the bridge, at the east end of Allen Bill, has been permanently altered by the June 2013 floods.
 Allen Bill Pond is gone.
 The collapsed east span of the bridge over the Elbow River has been replaced but the first section of the Fullerton Loop trail has been washed away along the west side of the Elbow River.
-There is nothing remaining.
+There is nothing of consequence remaining.

 Total round trip distance for the Fullerton Loop trail is 6.9 KMs (4¼ miles) with a net elevation gain near 215 m (705 ft).
 Gross elevation on the undulating trail is nearly double, but within the range of most hikers, and therefore an easy hike for many.

 Today could be classified as an exception with an early November snowfall leaving about 15 cm (6 inches) of fresh, heavy snow on the ground which makes hiking more labor intensive.

 The new trail-head for Fullerton Loop is at the Ranger Station directly across Elbow Valley Trail from the Allen Bill main parking area.
 The entrance to the Ranger Station is via Ranger Creek Road directly on the other side of Elbow Trail (Hwy 66) from the entrance to Allen Bill.

 There is limited parking at the new Fullerton Loop trail-head but it is easy to walk over.
 The trail-head is well-signed and clearly defined in spite of the new, fresh snowfall.
 Almost immediately a left turn crosses a platform bridge over tiny Ranger Creek which is flowing robustly in the warming temperatures.